ligato/docs/docs/tutorials/07_vpp-connection.md

 }
 ```

-Sending the request can in practice end up successfully or in a VPP error.
-To learn about the state of our request, we must define reply value.
+Sending the request can result in success or failure.
+To learn about the state of our request, we must define a reply value.
 The rule within the VPP API is that the message reply has the same name + `Reply` suffix:
 ```go
 func (p *HelloWorld) syncVppCall() {
 	request := &interfaces.CreateLoopback{